Skip to table of contents

 Identifying what blocks participation — and where

 Barrier analysis looks across four dimensions — physical and motor, cognitive, sensory, and situational — to identify where learners encounter obstacles.
-A key distinction is between minor friction and task-blocking barriers: not all issues carry equal weight, and effective review prioritizes those that most significantly affect access.
+A key distinction is between minor friction and task-blocking barriers: not all issues carry equal weight, and effective review prioritises those that most significantly affect access.

 What this stage produces